thomascarreau/NSEoS/README.md

 #### Apps

-You can find two example apps in `NSEoS/source/apps/`:
+You can find three example apps in `NSEoS/source/apps/`:

 * `nseos`, to calculate the composition, the equation of state, and other observables of cold isolated neutron stars for a given nuclear model.

 * `crust_crystallization`, to calculate the crust composition and the equation of state at the melting temperature for a given nuclear model.

+* `gs_ocrust`, to calculate the ground state of the outer crust for a given nuclear mass table.

 Feel free to write new apps using the functions of the library and to contact carreau@lpccaen.in2p3.fr if you wish to contribute.